 If you’d like to discuss these payment terms in more detail, then please don’t wait to get in touch – we would be happy to help explain whatever it is you’d like to know.

-Do you still have questions about making a swimming pool injury claim or would you be interested in starting a claim?
+Do you still have questions about making a swimming pool injury claim or would you be interested in starting swimming pool injury claims?
 Whatever your current position, we’re ready to talk to you about your options when it comes to making a compensation claim.

 Getting in touch with us allows us to get some details about what has happened to you so that we could make an assessment on whether we think you could have a strong case for compensation.
 We offer this assessment completely free and we would not hold you under any obligation to use our services, or even take the advice we offer.
 If we don’t think you’d be able to claim compensation, we will be completely transparent about this, and we will advise you of the reasons we believe this is the case.
 However, if we do feel you could be eligible, we could then take you through your options.
 We could also provide a personal injury lawyer to help you make a claim for compensation.